-Chemeketa offers service learning abroad programs to Nicaragua and Mexico and one study abroad program to Japan.
+Chemeketa offers service learning abroad programs to Belize and Mexico and one study abroad program to Japan.
 If you would like to pursue a different study abroad program, you can consult with Teter Kapan, Director of International Programs, to see how it would fit into your academic goals.

 PUNTA GORDA, BELIZE

 Don’t have plans for spring break?
 Join Chemeketa’s team to Belize this school year!
 Expect a rewarding program that mixes study, service, and travel.
 Students will spend winter term studying International Development.
 While in Belize students will do health related service project in the local villages with TIDE.

 The Belize based humanitarian agency TIDE focuses on cultural & environmental conservation and has built strong community ties that have endured over many years.
 Expect to build relationships with the locals while assembling water filters, learning about Maya culture and exploring Belize.

 The total cost of the program is $2,200*, which includes deposit, tuition, air, lodging, meals, project fees, insurance and bus transportation.

 Deposit Deadline: December 9, 2019

 Travel dates: Spring Break, March 19 - March 29, 2020